I Want To...

 Students receive broad and deep formal education in general biomedical sciences during the first year by completing seven core courses: Macromolecular Structure and Analysis, Biochemical and Biophysical Principles, Molecular Biology and Genomics, Cell Structure and Dynamics, Pathways and Regulation, Computational Biology and Bioinformatics, and Organic Mechanisms in Biology.
 Students also complete an intensive course in Organ Physiology.

-Students participate in the required Graduate Pharmacology course offered in the second year of study.
+Students participate in the required Graduate Pharmacology course offered in the second year of study, as well as a grant writing course.
 By the end of the second year, all students have completed the formal course requirements, and take the Doctoral Board Oral Qualifying Examination.

 The remaining two to four years are spent performing independent research (leading to a written dissertation), completing two elective courses, and participating in the rich interactive research environment of the department.
 In addition to oversight by the thesis research preceptor, an individually chosen thesis advisory committee periodically reviews the progress of the student and offers guidance.